 How long does it take to renew or apply for a new U.S. Passport.

-Passports are printed in the U.S. and can take up to 15 working days to be processed.
+Passports are printed in the U.S. and can take up to 2 to 4 weeks to be processed.

 Do I need to submit my passport application in person or may I submit by mail?